Doorcas/Doorcas/README.md

 Always building.
 Always learning.
 Always exploring what’s next.

----

-💙I'm currently working on: translating tech wholly into it's main fit: Innovation, and helping others discover their purpose in Tech also.

-🛠️Tools I use: React.js, Typescript, Python, Google collab.

-🤝I'm willing to collaborate on Projects that solve real word problems, even further pushing the boundaries of Tech.💙
 <!--
 **Doorcas/Doorcas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.